The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 • employment history.

-Documents can be submitted by both the patient himself and his legal representative (parents of children, guardians) or a person acting under a power of attorney, which must be notarized.
+Documents can be submitted by both the patient himself and his legal representative(parents of children, guardians) or a person acting under a power of attorney, which must be notarized.

-• What exactly are job responsibilities?
+• what exactly are the job responsibilities;

 • what is the duration and mode of the working day, the number of shifts per month;

-• whether the person enjoys facilitated conditions.
+• whether the person uses facilitated conditions.

 Step 2.
 Passing the commission